Second person point of view is so rare in novel writing that you’d have to conclude there’s no market for it. But let’s not dismiss it so fast.

-On the face of it, then, second person point of view isn’t the wisest choice – instantly, you’re alienating your readers (or in publishing terms, your customers).
+On the face of it, then, second person point of view isn’t the smartest choice for a story.
+Instantly, you’re alienating your readers (or in publishing terms, your customers).

 But here’s the thing…

-Stop to think about it and the “you” in the novel is clearly not intended to be the same person as the reader.
+Stop to think about it and the “you” in the novel is clearly not the same person as the reader.
 How could it be when there are thousands of readers, all of them different?

-Instead, the author is inviting you to step into the shoes of this fictional character and imagine that you are him or her.
+Instead, the author is inviting you to merely imagine that you are this fictional character.

 All fiction, whatever point of view it’s written in, demands a so-called willing suspension of disbelief.
-When you pick up a novel (or watch a movie, for that matter), you know that none of it is true.
-But you’re still willing to put your disbelief to one side for the next hour or two and pretend that it is.
+When you pick up a novel or watch a movie, you know that none of it is true.
+But you’re still willing to put your disbelief to one side for the next hour and pretend that it is.

-In that context, imagining that you are a different person entirely, and that you’re being addressed in the second person, is not such a huge stretch.
+In that context, imagining that you’re a different person entirely, and that you’re being addressed in the “you” of second person, isn’t such a huge stretch.
 Like in this passage, for example…

 It’s the opening of a novel called Bright Lights, Big City by Jay McInerney.
-It was a big-seller in its day (making it an exception to the “not commercial” rule) and is probably the most famous example of a second person narrative.
+It was a big-seller in its day (making it an exception to the “not commercial” rule).
+And it’s probably the most famous example of a second person narrative.